wandb/docs/docs/guides/launch/prerequisites.md

 ![](/images/launch/create_a_queue.png)

 W&B currently supports compute configuration for Kubernetes on EKS.
-For more information on configuration details, contact sales at [LINK].
+For more information on configuration details, contact sales at https://wandb.ai/site/local-contact.

 :::note
 You must use Amazon’s Elastic Container Registry (ECR) to use Kubernetes on EKS.
 Additionally, you will also need an Amazon Simple Storage Service (S3) bucket if you want to build your own Docker container.